QuietSkulls/Male-Regularization-Images-SFW-NSFW-/README.md

 # Male-Regularization-Images-SFW-NSFW-
-I was tired of seeing mostly female-focus Loras and models, so I wanted to challenge myself and create AI male models Loras.
+I was tired of seeing mostly female-focus Loras and models, so I wanted to challenge myself and create AI male-focus Loras using regularization images.
 I've ensured that all images feature only real male subjects and include detailed captions for enhanced learning and accuracy.

 What's included in the zip:
 A comprehensive collection of over 250 regularization images and their corresponding detailed captions focused on: